kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

    <mailRecipient></mailRecipient>
 ...
 ```
 9. So messy.
-You are lost.
-You do not know what to do next.
+You had to resolve the merge conflict.
+This requires sound understanding about Git.
+Annoying.

 >I have made another Katalon Studio project and published it on GitHub in order to trace the above operation and results:
 >- https://github.com/kazurayam/GitConflictsOfLastRunInTsReproduced